The following are desert areas in India:

 In the year 2000,

-- Drought-prone Area development, Desert Areas Development, and the Integrated Watershed Development program get merged and named to Integrated Watershed Management Program( IWMP).
+- Drought-prone Area development, Desert Areas Development, and the Integrated Watershed Development program were merged and named to Integrated Watershed Management Program( IWMP).

 - Drought-prone area development